netCommonsEU/PeerStreamer/testing/Testing.md

-PeerStreamer for CNs is split in two applications, the streaming engine that runs on a CN node, equipped with OpenWRT and a dedicated device which runs PeerViewer, the web-based visualizer of the video.
+PeerStreamer for CNs is split in two applications, the streaming engine that runs on a CN node, equipped with OpenWRT and a dedicated device which runs PeerViewer, the web-based visualizer of the video (alternatively, other tools like ffplay or VLC can be used for live video playback).

 In a typical configuration, the streaming engine written in C runs on the router node, it does only the "chunk trading" function and requires